ZupIT/beagle-docs/content/en/ios/libs/beagle-defaults.md

 After adding BeagleDefaults as a dependency in your project, you can use all the default implementation in your `Beagle.dependencies`.

 The implementation can be changed up to your preferences.
-Before using the implementation mentioned, check your product's security guidelines, cache management, and log system.
+Before using the implementation mentioned, check your product's security guidelines and log system.

 <hr>